Do You Have Eyesight Problem?

 Although these changes are a bit of a nuisance, they are normal part of aging and can be fixed by prescription glasses, sunglasses and light adjustment in the house.
 However, to prevent vision impairment as described above, we have to be more proactive about eye care.

-Start with a yearly appointment with the eye specialist.
+If no, congratulation!
+However, start a yearly appointment with the eye specialist.

 - Bourne RRA, Flaxman SR, Braithwaite T, Cicinelli MV, Das A, Jonas JB, et al.; Vision Loss Expert Group.
 Magnitude, temporal trends, and projections of the global prevalence of blindness and distance and near vision impairment: a systematic review and meta-analysis.
 Lancet Glob Health.
 2017 Sep;5(9): e888–97.